 We're excited to start offering a handful of free spots in our classes workshops to folks who self-identify as black, indigenous, or a person of color.
 These spots are limited, and we'll be giving them out on a first-come, first-served basis.
 If you're interested, send us an email and tell us which class or workshop(s) you're interested in.

 "Saltstone Ceramics is a place where everyone is welcomed to discover a valuable connection with a creative working community."

 That's our mission statement, and we work hard to bring it to life in our studio and in the online community we cultivate.
 But when we look at the folks who are actually represented in our gallery, in our student body, and in our community at large, it's clear that some people are drastically under-represented.
 And we want to make sure they also feel welcome.

 These free spots for BIPOC students are just one of the ways we're putting into practice the commitments we've made to our community.

 Frequently Asked Questions

 Do all BIPOC students get in for free?
-No, we're only offering a very limited number of free spots for each virtual workshop, typically just one.
+No, we're only offering a very limited number of free spots for each class quarter and workshop, typically just one.